vmware-archive/bosh-generic-sb-release/README.md

 This is purely an experimental release and highly recommended to not test against a production system.

 ## Structure
+* A Bosh release would be generated containing a custom developed Service Broker implementation of the Service Broker interface for brokering services to Cloud Foundry Applications.
+  * Using the steps described and provided scripts, users will be able to create a Bosh release around a custom service broker implementation (to Database or other services) and deploy it to their Cloud Foundry Environment
+  * The service broker implementation application would be deployed to Cloud Foundry as a separate application, followed by its registration as a service broker with the Cloud Foundry Cloud Controller.
+  * Users will then be able to access the new service broker via the Cloud Foundry Marketplace
+  * The exposed services brokered by the new service broker implementation can then be bound to user applications running on Cloud Foundry.
+  * Scripts bundled with the release will also handle the de-registration/purging of the services and underlying service broker.

 * There are 3 errands that would be accessible through Bosh using this release
-  * deploy-service-broker that would use the release bits (bundled with service broker app code) to deploy a custom service broker application to CF.
+  * deploy-service-broker that would use the release bits (bundled with service broker app code) to deploy the custom service broker application to CF.
   * register-broker would register the service broker to CF
   * destroy-broker would delete/de-register the service broker from CF.

-Once the job has been deployed via bosh deploy, one can execute ' bosh run errand deploy-service-broker' to run the named errand.
+Once the job has been deployed via bosh deploy, one can execute 'bosh run errand deploy-service-broker' to run the named errand.
-* The release along with any necessary stemcells and the modified tile.yml file can be used to create a Tile to be imported into PCF Ops Mgr.
+* The release along with any necessary stemcells and the modified tile.yml file can be used to create a Pivotal Operations Manager Tile to be imported into PCF Ops Mgr.
-* The metadata for the errands would be generated based on either deployment manifest used during bosh deploy or via the Ops Mgr Tile configurations.
+* The metadata for the errands would be generated based on either user generated deployment manifest or via the Ops Mgr Tile configurations.

 ## Build the Release
 Steps to building the Bosh Release